 How to Pick the Right Winter Camping Tent

-Before you even start packing the gear, the first thing you’ll need to think about is a sturdy tent.
-This tent needs to be able to withstand winter conditions.
-Remember that you’ll rely heavily on this tent because, after all, it’s your home for the next few days or weeks.
+Before you start packing the gear, the first thing you'll need to think about is a sturdy winter tent.
+This tent needs to be able to withstand the conditions of a winter campsite.
+Remember that you'll rely heavily on this tent because, after all, it's your home for the next few days or weeks.

-Make sure that the tent you choose for your winter camping trip is rated for four seasons.
-Tents that are rated for four seasons are sturdier and have multiple crossing poles that allow you to attach more guy-wires to better shore-up your tent.
+Make sure that the tent you choose for your winter tent camping is rated for four seasons.
+Tents that are rated for four seasons are sturdier and have multiple crossing poles that allow you to attach more guy-wires to better shore up your tent.

 Single Wall Four-Season Tents

 These are specific winter camping tents.
 They're made from a single layer of specialized fabric, usually waterproof, made to withstand harsh weather conditions and excessive snowfall.
 The fabric keeps moisture out and breathes really well, venting the inside vapors like sweat and condensation.